 D'Holzhackerbuam Schuhplattlers

-Toledo’s Schuhplattler Groups
+Toledo’s Schuhplattler Group History

 In the 1920’s there were two groups of Schuhplattler in Toledo.
 One was part of the American Turners Society; the other was independent, known as “GTEV Edelweiss”.
-Edelweiss, according to old newspaper clippings, has at last fourteen dancers by the early 1930s.
+Edelweiss, according to old newspaper clippings, had at last fourteen dancers by the early 1930s.
 The Edelweiss orchestra, consisting of two zithers, a concertina, and several brass instruments, was directed by John Waldmannstetter.
 In addition, there was a separate Edelweiss zither club that lasted into the mid-1930s.
 In the early 1930s, John Waldmannstetter joined the Bavarian Sports Club and started a Schuhplattler group there, taking the name “Holzhackerbuam Schuhplattler”.
-The Turners dancers broke up sometime in the late 1920s, Edelweiss lasted until the late 1930s.
+The Turners dancers broke up sometime in the late 1920s, and Edelweiss lasted until the late 1930s.
 During the first twenty years, the Holzhackerbuam dancers performed mostly for their own Vereine and for the other Toledo area clubs.

 Founder: John Waldmannstetter